beyarkay/masters-thesis/src/03_lit_review.md

 - Is segmentation automatic or does the user have to specify the start/end of the gesture?
 - How much freedom does the user have when moving their hands?

-## Glove-based systems

-Glove-based systems are characterised by electronic sensors which were embedded in a "glove" that the user would wear.
-Many different sensor types have been proposed over the decades measuring acceleration, skin capacitance, joint flexion, and muscle-based electrical impulses.

-The lack of an affordable high-fidelity sensor glove has resulted in a high barrier to entry.
-Those researchers who are able to acquire or build a sensor glove have often had to reinvent the wheel, as the findings from one sensor suite will not be applicable to any other sensor suite.

-## Vision-based systems

-## WiFi-based systems

-In the year 2001, it was realised that the signals used for household WiFi were sensitive enough that they would be affected by small changes in the environment, such as a person breathing or chewing [@halperinToolReleaseGathering2011]. @adibSeeWallsWiFi2013 were the first to show that device-free gesture detection was possible via this mechanism, and since then many researchers have explored this area.
-Because WiFi-based systems are dependant only on commercially available routers, many high quality datasets have been gathered and released.
-These datasets facilitate the advancement of WiFi-based gesture detection because they drastically lower the complexity required to get started, allow for results to be reproduced, and allow for new techniques to be compared to old ones.

 # Glossary of terms